Azure/ALZ-Bicep/infra-as-code/bicep/modules/vwanConnectivity/generateddocs/vwanConnectivity.bicep.md

-parLocation    | No       | Region in which the resource group was created. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parVirtualHubEnabled | No       | Switch to enable/disable Virtual Hub deployment. parAzFirewallDnsProxyEnabled | No       | Switch to enable/disable Azure Firewall DNS Proxy. parAzFirewallDnsServers | No       | Array of custom DNS servers used by Azure Firewall
+parLocation    | No       | Region in which the resource group was created. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parAzFirewallTier | No       | Azure Firewall Tier associated with the Firewall to deploy. parAzFirewallIntelMode | No       | The Azure Firewall Threat Intelligence Mode.
+If not set, the default value is Alert. parVirtualHubEnabled | No       | Switch to enable/disable Virtual Hub deployment. parAzFirewallDnsProxyEnabled | No       | Switch to enable/disable Azure Firewall DNS Proxy. parAzFirewallDnsServers | No       | Array of custom DNS servers used by Azure Firewall